hngr18/git-hide-keys/README.md

 (i) When you have added a JSON file with a sensitive value, add an entry to the .hide file

 - Commit as you normally would
-- Execute git hide-keys
+- Execute 'git hide-keys'
-- hide-keys will
+- git-hide-keys will
   - remove the sensitive keys
   - update the last commit
   - append to the last commit message the number of keys hidden